 EC § 49073.6 Pupil Records - Social Media: School districts that consider a program to gather or maintain in its records any information obtained from social media of any enrolled pupil shall notify pupils and their parents or guardians about the proposed program and provide an opportunity for public comment at a regularly scheduled public meeting of the governing board.
-For each school district that adopts such a program, the school district shall notify each parent or guardian of a pupil subject to the program that the pupil's information is being gathered from social media and the process for destroying such information within one year after the pupil turns 18 or within one year after the pupil is no longer enrolled in the school district, whichever occurs first.
+For each school district that adopts such a program, the school district shall notify each parent or guardian of a pupil subject to the program that (1) the pupil's information is being gathered from social media; (2) the process by which the student or their parent or guardian can access and examine the collected information; and (3) the process for removing or correction of the information gathered.